Jan 04, 2016 11:52 PM

-UofL strives to compensate employees fairly, provide for basic needs, promote health & wellness and treat everyone with dignity.
+UofL strives to provide professional development in sustainability, compensate employees fairly, provide for basic needs, promote health & wellness and treat everyone with dignity.

 UofL actively seeks to be a truly Great Place to Work, where faculty and staff are treated fairly, given a voice in governance, and encouraged to get actively involved in making the University a place of ever greater health, wellness, and sustainability.

-Training Program with sustainability training open to all employees every other month!
+Program with sustainability training open to all employees at least once a semester!

-- Professional Development for all UofL Employees “Culture Shift – Making UofL Lean and Green in 2013”
+- Professional Development in Sustainability for all UofL Employees

-dynamic and engaging session led by experts in the field will provide
+dynamic and engaging series of sessions led by experts in the field

-you with a helpful introduction to the basic principles of
+provide all employees with a helpful introduction to the basic

-sustainability and how to apply them in your professional and personal
+principles of sustainability and how to apply them in professional and

-decision-making at work and at home.
-This professional development
+personal decision-making at work and at home.
+This on-going series of

-better understand UofL's commitment to sustainability and learn how each
+commitment to sustainability and learn how each step we take

-step we take contributes to big results for us individually, for the
+contributes to big results for us individually, for the university, and

-university, and for the broader community.
-The session will also
+for the broader community.
+The sessions will also introduce you to

 which gives you the opportunity to go deeper with follow-up trainings